ksu-hmi/PythonQuiz/projectroadmap.md

 Keep score.

  4. Add Feedback and Score
 Task: Show correct/incorrect and final result.
+(THIS IS DONE)

 To Do:

 Show feedback after each question.
+(WE WILL NOT ADD FEEDBACK AFTER EACH QUESTION)

 Display the final score at the end.
+(THIS HAS BEEN ADDED TO OUR CODE)

  5. Clean Up the User Interface
 Task: Improve readability.

 To Do:

 Add line breaks.
+(WE HAVE ADDED THIS TO OUR CODE)

 Number the questions.

 Clear or separate each question visually.
  6. (Optional) Add Features
-Here’s where you can get creative:

 Timer for each question.